I hate to put a damper on what’s an otherwise lighthearted blog. But that’s life.

 If you’re reading this, there’s a good chance you read my piece about my experience with DMT – a powerful hallucinogenic drug which I, and many others, have likened to the supposed experience of death.
 He’s the same Jay from that article.
 Chills crept up and down my spine when I linked this experience with his actual death.
 We both believed that perhaps we had, to put it bluntly, been escorted to and through parts of the afterlife as a result of doing DMT.
 I know it sounds crazy as hell, but until you smoke that shit, your opinion is null and void.

 It spurred a whole host of conversations about death between the two of us.
 We fathomed the existence of an afterlife, and wrestled with the possibility that there isn’t one.
 These were among the last conversations I had with him.

 What does this have to do with anything?
-I don’t fucking know.
-It’s just weird.
-Vexing, if you will.
+I don’t know.
+It’s just vexing as fuck.

 – – –

-One of the aspects of writing which annoys and frustrates me is ending what I write.
+p style=”text-align:left;”>One of the aspects of writing which annoys and frustrates me is ending what I write.
 I think this applies to more than just writing, however.
 Endings are much more vexing when I have no control over them.
 I was in no way prepared for such an abrupt ending to the friendship I shared with Jay.
 Hence the never-ending vexation which spurred the creation of this post.
-I hope it helps someone come to grips with mortality in general.
-I think it’s helped me in this regard, at least.
+I hope it helps someone come to grips with mortality, or something like that.
+I think it’s helped me in that regard, at least.